Information Security

 As a supervising organization responsible for overall cybersecurity, DNP Group CSIRT will implement the following activities for the entire Group in Japan and overseas in addition to performing its basic functions of strengthening security.

-• Collaboration with external organizations such as the National center of Incident readiness and Strategy for Cybersecurity (NISC) and Nippon CSIRT Association
+- Collaboration with external organizations such as the National Cybersecurity Office (NCO) and Nippon CSIRT Association

 Introduction of Zero Trust Network